 Burr’s Hill overlooks the Warren River.
-Indigenous people buried their dead overlooking the setting sun to which they believed their spirits would return.
+Indigenous people buried their dead overlooking the setting sun where the souls of the dead were thought to reside [Gibson, 1980].

 Burr’s Hill was turned into a town park in 1921, but the area where the mounds where the graves were exhumed has retained intact.

-Above is a turn of the 20th century photo of Burr’s Hill before it was excavated and a current rendering of what Burr’s Hill might have looked like in the 1600s.(click for a larger view).
+Above is a turn of the 20th century photo of Burr’s Hill before it was excavated and a current rendering of what Burr’s Hill might have looked like in the 1700s.(click for a larger view).